Tir na nÓg

 From Achill Island to Nebraska

-The Museum of Childhood Ireland, Músaem Óige na hÉireann’s ‘The Children of Achill & Robert Henri Project & History Festival’ in 2023, inspired an exhibition in the artist’s boyhood home in Nebraska by Jessica Sharkey.
-“The Children of Achill and Robert Henri year of Research, followed by a Festival on Achill Island in March 2023… Continue reading From Achill Island to Nebraska
+The Museum of Childhood Ireland, Músaem Óige na hÉireann’s ‘The Children of Achill & Robert Henri Project & History Festival’ and for Heritage Week in 2023, inspired an exhibition in the artist’s boyhood home in Nebraska by the MCI’s Jessica Sharkey.
+“The Children of Achill and Robert Henri year of Research, followed by a Festival… Continue reading From Achill Island to Nebraska

 Randolph Caldecott print